• Skip to primary navigation

 Published: July 18, 2022 by Andrea · This post may contain affiliate links.
 Please read the disclosures and disclaimers page for details.

-This carrot traybake cake is soft and fluffy with the most delicious flavour.
+This recipe makes a carrot traybake cake that is soft and fluffy with the most delicious flavour.
 It is topped with cream cheese frosting and chopped walnuts which all together create a scrumptious dessert.

 Slice of Carrot Cake